4th-earth/site-fourth-earth/site-raw/content.md

 Difficulty Rating
 :    The main Action mechanic for Characters to interact with the Setting and other Characters.

+Fast Action
+:    An Action performed by a Character, with one or more related Difficulty Rating(s), which MAY be performed multiple times per Turn.

+Life Battery (or Battery)
+:    Represents the life force of a Character.

+Narrator
+:    A Player who has addition responsibilities, which MAY include setting Difficulty Ratings, adding flavor to the story, and other duties often taken by a Game or Dungeon Master.

 Player
 :    A sentient being who is participating the playing of the game.
 :    MAY personify one or more Characters with the Setting of the game.

+Player Time
+:    The amount of time that passes for Players playing the game.

 Proficiency Point
 :    A sub-aspect of a Proficiency Rank earned in order to achieve a Rank.